dimerapp/dimer-vue/README.md

 </li>
 ```

-If you want, you can define your own custom listeners for `arrowUp` and `arrowDown`.
+If you want, you can define your custom listeners for `arrowUp` and `arrowDown`.
 In that case, the default functionality is removed.

 #### @onArrowUp
 ```vue